Ruta graveolens · notes from a language experiment · cultivated since 2025

 Never Type

-The never type, written !, is the type of expressions that never produce a value.
+The never type, written !, is the type of an expression that transfers control away from its context rather than producing a value — a diverging expression (docs/formal/01-core-calculus.md §5.7).

 Expressions of type ! include: